AbsurdePhoton/calib-mpo/README.md

 <p style="margin-bottom: 0in; line-height: 100%">The present code is
 under GPL v3 license, that means you can do almost whatever you want with it!</p>
+<p style="margin-bottom: 0in; line-height: 100%">I used bits of code from several sources, mainly from the openCV examples</p>
 <p style="margin-bottom: 0in; line-height: 100%"><br/>

 </p>